rrvt/KeePassLastPass/README.md

 ## Updates

+### Update 4/15/22

+Big adventure in February when I started moving to a new Win11 and Visual Studio 2022.
+I now feel that this version is working in the new environment.
+There were several changes made to the app in order to compile properly on VS22.

+There were additional warnings and errors due to the new compiler.
+They have been fixed or suppressed.

 ### Update 1/30/22

 Download the latest version of the c++ version of KeyPass, Version 1.40 and the current version of boost,